pente/cbrogue/README.md

 Contributing edits
 ------------------
+* Create a github account and set up your user name and email.
-* You will first require permission to upload changes to the public repository
+* Get permission for your github account to make edits to the public repository.
 * After you have made some edits to the code and tested thoroughly that your new code works, commit your changes to git: